Cisco IOS Firewall Overview

 A. Besides keeping the unauthorized flows out, the Cisco Unified Communications Trusted Firewall also supports asymmetrical flows, where media and signaling packets do not follow the same path through the network.
 Trusted Firewall also supports encrypted Unified Communications signaling traffic, as it does not rely on finding the media information in the signaling flow.
 Trusted Firewall is also voice protocol version independent for firewall inspection.

-Q. What keeps an attacker from faking a Session Traversal Utilities for NAT packet to get the Cisco IOS Software Trusted Firewall to permit "bad" traffic?
+Q. What keeps an attacker from faking a STUN packet to get the Cisco IOS Software Trusted Firewall to permit "bad" traffic?

-A. The Session Traversal Utilities for NAT message sent by the Trust Relay Point (TRP) is signed by a token generated with a shared secret, timestamp, length of message, and other parameters.
-The Cisco IOS Software Trusted Firewall only honors the Session Traversal Utilities for NAT message after it has verified the token.
+A. The STUN message sent by the TRP is signed by a token generated with a shared secret, timestamp, length of message, and other parameters.
+The Cisco IOS Software Trusted Firewall only honors the STUN message after it has verified the token.

 Support for Instant Messaging and Peer-to-Peer Applications

-Q. Which Instant Messaging applications does Cisco IOS Firewall support?
+Q. Which instant messaging applications does the Cisco IOS Firewall support?